aelshehawy/academic-kickstart_ash/content/post/publication1/index.md

 ---
-title: Using Historical Maps for MENA Political Science Research
+title: Illiberal Communication and Election Intervention During the Refugee Crisis in Germany
-subtitle: American Political Science Association (APSA) MENA Politics Newsletter
+subtitle: Accepted: Perspectives on Politics

 # Summary for listings and search engines
 summary: